morish000/markdown-it-extrajs/vscode-markdown-extrajs/README.md

   [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).
 - If you set `"marp: true"` to `false`, you can preview it as regular Markdown.

+> **Security**
+> This extension runs JavaScript in Markdown Preview.
+> There is a setting to enable the extension only in trusted workspaces:
+> > `markdownExtraJS.feature.requireTrustedWorkspace`
+>
+> The default setting is `false` (the extension works in untrusted workspaces).
+> By setting it to `true`, you can restrict the extension to run only in trusted workspaces.

 # Front Matter

 ```yaml